hello-nrfcloud/backend/features/HistoricalRequest.feature.md

 When I connect to the websocket using fingerprint `${fingerprint}`

-And I send websocket request
+And I send this message via the websocket

 ```json
 {